 American Gun Ownership: The Positive Impacts of Law-Abiding Citizens Owning Firearms

-It’s no secret that mainstream press coverage of gun ownership in the United States tends to be in favor of gun control – especially when those reporting on the topic are not firearm owners themselves.
+It’s no secret that mainstream press coverage of gun ownership in the United States tends to be in favor of gun control.
 Journalists focus on how many people are killed by guns, how many children get their hands on improperly stored firearms, and how many deranged individuals go on shooting sprees.

-This anti-gun news bias is widespread among the “urban elite” who have very little personal experience with guns and yet write for influential newspapers like The New York Times, Washington Post, etc. Despite this bias, law-abiding private citizens owning guns does have positive impacts on American society that often go unreported – many of which are significant.
+This anti-gun news bias is widespread among urban elites who have very little personal experience with guns and yet have no problem opining about the subject for influential newspapers like The New York Times or The Washington Post.
+Despite this bias, gun ownership has significant positive impacts on American society that often go unreported.

-Perhaps the most notable impact of gun ownership on American society is how it influences the behavior of criminals.
+Perhaps the most important impact of gun ownership on American society is how it influences the behavior of criminals.

 The fact is, criminals fear armed citizens more than they do the police.
 There’s many reasons for this, but here are the most prominent: